hturnbull93/portfolio/README.md

 Doing this all over place isn't very dry, so there should a component for it.
 This element should be able to work with regular a tags, and Gatsby Link components.

-In `src/components/smartLink.spec.js`, wrote a test that the SmartLink should render a Link when passed a to prop.
+In `src/components/smartLink.spec.js`, wrote a test that the SmartLink renders a Link when passed a to prop.
 Red.

 In `src/components/smartLink.spec.js`: